 Open Menu is a great website that will help make your menu look great.
 If you don’t create a good menu and make it available online for your customers, the rest of your marketing strategies are pointless.
 Make sure your design is sleek and stylish.
 Don’t make it boring, it will make the customers run away screaming!

 6. Maintain Your Social Media Presence

 Social media marketing strategies are an irreplaceable tool in today’s business world and can be used to interact with your customers every day of the year.
 Those restaurants that have a strong social media presence fare the best.
-That said, you should strengthen your social media presence by interacting with your followers.
+That being said, you should strengthen your social media presence by interacting with your followers.
 Experiment with different social platforms to find what works best for your business.
 Post photos of your restaurant, offer educational posts and sponsor community or charitable causes.
 Post content with keywords related to your business.
 Make sure you keep your details up to date and add social media shortcuts such as “Like us on Facebook” and ”Follow us on Twitter” to your website.

 7. Build an Email List

 You have a website, now you need a collection of email addresses in order to stay connected to your customers.
 Make sure your opt-in form is visible on your web pages.
 You can offer a small reward for signing up, share your opt-in form on Facebook every now and then.
 Don’t send unsolicited email.
 If you offer paper menus for customers to take away, you can promote the email list there.
-There are many ways to promote your website and email list but the most important thing is that the customers actually want your emails!
+There are many ways to promote your website and email list, but the most important thing is that the customers actually want to receive your emails!
 Make it worth their time.

 8. Create a Facebook Page